Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 # Data Objects

 Data objects in Xomega Framework consist of a collection of [data properties](properties/base), as well as other [child data objects](#child-objects).
-In addition to holding the actual data for a UI view, they provide an easy way to manage editability and security of its data elements, track modification state, validate and perform [service operations](#service-operations), all in a platform-independent manner regardless of the UI framework being used.
+In addition to holding the actual data for a UI view, they provide an easy way to manage the editability and security of its data elements, track modification state, and validate and perform [service operations](#service-operations), all in a platform-independent manner regardless of the UI framework being used.

 Typically, a data object represents a group of UI data controls on your screen that are placed in the same UI panel, but it may also have internal properties that are not bound to any UI controls.
-A details UI view is normally bound to a main data object, with the child panels, tabs or fieldsets bound to the corresponding child objects.
+A details UI view is normally bound to the main data object, with the child panels, tabs or fieldsets bound to the corresponding child objects.
 The action buttons are often bound to [action properties](properties/action) and call the data object's methods.

 ## Initialization